xerophileshark/pwmControlPanel_ESP8266/README.md

 </body>
 </html>
 ```
-This code is stringified using [this site](http://davidjwatts.com/youtube/esp8266/esp-convertHTM.html) and put in html string variable.
+This code is stringified using [this site](http://davidjwatts.com/youtube/esp8266/esp-convertHTM.html) and put in ```String html``` variable.
 For the sake of simplicity we didn't use file system.